 - Because it was play, I was more comfortable taking risks and being vulnerable.

-Step Three: Put These Qualities to Work!
+Step Two: Put These Qualities to Work!

 - I’m looking to deepen my connection with a family member, and I’m realizing that if I could laugh at myself a bit more easily, it would soften this relationship.